-As of December 31, 2019, the Company has paid all Cash Consideration due under the second tranche and approximately $\leq 2.4$ million of the $\leq 2.5$ million due under the fourth tranche.
-The third tranche, consisting of $\leq 15.0$ million, has not yet been paid and is subject to certain sales revenue milestones.
-The fourth tranche of the Cash Consideration is payable in installments by December 31 of each year as and is subject to certain sales revenue milestones.
+As of December 31, 2019, the Company has paid all Cash Consideration due under the second tranche and approximately $\in$ 2.4 million of the $\in$ 2.5 million due under the fourth tranche.
+The third tranche, consisting of $\in$ 15.0 million, has not yet been paid and is subject to certain sales revenue milestones.
 The fourth tranche of the Cash Consideration is payable in installments by December 31 of each year as reimbursement for certain debt payments made by Sofar under an existing Sofar loan agreement in such year.